NiloyB04/ifarith-compiler/discussion.md

 For `const.ifa`, the program had `let` statements in the form of `[x0 = 5]`.
 Because of this, when this file was run through the compiler, it immediately outputted an error message saying there was no matching clause and terminated.

+The compiler does not check if a symbol is defined before interpeting it.
+For example inputing `(+ a a)` into the compiler will spit out an assembly file.
+However, a is not defined so it should not be possible to create an assembly file.

+If we bind a primative operation to a variable then the compiler throws an error.
+For example `(let* ([e0 +]) (e0 1 1))` spits out an error.

 [ High Level Reflection ]

 In roughly 100-500 words, write a summary of your findings in working